(Dungeons may be referred to by other terms, such as settlements, villages, or structures.)

 Most dungeons have a higher chance to appear on planets of a particular primary biome.
 For instance, all four Floran dungeons are more likely to be found on forest planets than any other planet type.
 Note that this does not mean that this is the only planet type that a dungeon can generate on.

-There are some planet types which do have restrictions on dungeon spawning.
+There are some planet types which have restrictions on dungeon spawning:

 - Moons, Asteroid Fields, and Barren planets will not generate any dungeons.
 The ocean-like Toxic, Arctic, and Magma planets also do not generate dungeons.